ChpcTraining/dsi_coding_school/README.md

 ### Robotics

+This introduction to **robotics** for covers the essential components of robotics, including mechanics, electronics, coding, and sensors.
+It explains how these disciplines combine to create robots, emphasizing the role of microcontrollers and how it is used with an Arduino.
+As a practical project, we will Scratch for Arduino to build a simple robotic arm.
+You will program servos to control the arm's joints, learning to adjust angles and movements.
+This hands-on project introduces you to the basics of controlling mechanical parts with code, providing an interactive way to explore robotics and electronics.

 ## Virtual Resources
 **Virtual resources** refer to computing components like CPUs, storage, and networks that are abstracted from the physical hardware and are made available in a virtualized environment.
 These resources enable users to run operating systems, applications, and services without the need for dedicated physical hardware.
 Virtual resources are typically used in the form of **virtual machines (VMs)** or **cloud computing** services.